Tongue & Lip Ties

 Treatment

-Your IBCLC will refer you to a specialist (Pediatric Dentist or ENT,) that will diagnose and release the oral restriction.
-Meet with the provider and make sure they have experience, you feel comfortable and they have a post-revision care policy in place (stretches/lifts to do at home and a referral resource list; any good provider will know local resources!
-Sending you home with an uncomfortable baby and no after care is a red flag.)
+Your IBCLC will refer you to a specialist (Pediatric Dentist or ENT) who will diagnose and release the oral restriction.
+Meet with the provider and make sure they have experience, you feel comfortable, and they have a post-revision care policy in place (stretches/lifts to do at home and a referral resource list; any good provider will know local resources!
+Sending you home with an uncomfortable baby and no aftercare is a red flag.)

-It is also helpful to know some non-pharmalogical options for pain management.
+It is also helpful to know some non-pharmacological options for pain management.
 Babies are typically the fussiest around day 3 and 4 after the release.
-Lots of skin to skin, on demand feeding and baby wearing are helpful to calm baby and parent.
-Infant massage, co-bathing and music therapy are also soothing for baby.
+Lots of skin-to-skin, on-demand feeding, and baby-wearing are helpful to calm baby and parent.
+Infant massage, co-bathing, and music therapy are also soothing for the baby.

 Is A Frenectomy Our Only Option?

 The frenulum does not get more elastic over time.
-Some parents like to work with bodywork and do a "wait and see" approach.
+Some parents like to work with bodywork and take a "wait and see" approach.
 This is great if your IBCLC and your diagnosing provider give you a borderline diagnosis.
-Bodywork can get into the surrounding tissues and muscles and relieve some tension around the frenulum but the frenulum itself can never stretch out or get more flexible.
-You may see after a few sessions with your bodyworker that things are not improving and it is time for a revision.
+Bodywork can target the surrounding tissues and muscles to relieve tension around the frenulum, but the frenulum itself can never stretch out or become more flexible.
+You may notice after a few sessions with your bodyworker that things are not improving, indicating that it is time for a revision.

-Sometimes, even babies with extreme Ankyloglossia will not have many symptoms and have adapted to the anatomy they were born with.
-They may nurse great, gain weight fine and be content little bundles of joy.
-However, there are other concerns with untreated oral restriction such as, dental/orthodontic issues, potential airway and oral facial issues, speech concerns, eating and swallowing issues, social/emotional concerns as well as other concerns leading into adulthood.
+Sometimes, even babies with extreme Ankyloglossia will not exhibit many symptoms and will have adapted to the anatomy they were born with.
+They may nurse well, gain weight properly, and be content little bundles of joy.
+However, there are other concerns associated with untreated oral restriction, such as dental/orthodontic issues, potential airway and oral facial problems, speech concerns, eating and swallowing difficulties, social/emotional concerns, as well as other concerns that may persist into adulthood.

 Only you and your partner know what approach you will take.
 I encourage all my clients to do their own research and whatever decision they make I will be available to help them reach their feeding goals.